-This course provides clinical experience in a hospital neurology department under the supervision of a qualified technologist.
-Emphasis is placed on qualified interaction between patients/families and hospital personnel and optimal skill level development in neurological testing.
-Upon completion, students should be able to conduct themselves professionally in a hospital setting and conduct optimal neurological studies as ordered by physicians.
+This course provides clinical experience in a hospital, outpatient clinic or physician's office setting, under the supervision of a qualified technologist or qualified physician.
+Emphasis is placed on qualified interaction between patients/family and hospital personnel and optimal skill level development in electroneurodiagnostic procedures.
+Upon completion, students should be able to conduct themselves professionally in a clinical setting and conduct optimal electroneurodiagnostic procedures as ordered by physicians.

 Prerequisites: EDT 118.
 Corequisites: None.
-When Offered: (S)